Digital Drawing and Painting on Galaxy Note Tablets.

 Painted in ArtFlow

 Serious Paint is a good app that can give a nice painterly feel to your pictures.
 It has 26 brushes: oil brushes, blending brushes, pencils, shaders, erasers, and texture brushes.
 Serious Paint also has some nice tools including layers, symmetry tools, rotate tools, and guides.
 It supports pressure for the S Pen and can also have large file sizes.
 You can also change the settings on the current brushes and create new brushes.
 It has an accordion pop out menu and is fairly simple to use.
+Unfortunately this app is no longer available in the Google Play Store.
+Color by PicsArt is a comparable app to Serious Paint.

 Painted in Serious Paint